w-yeehong/tp/docs/UserGuide.md

 ### 3.2 Using Covigent

+**Covigent** has numerous features, including adding quarantined individuals, creating rooms, assigning tasks to rooms, and more.
-Every feature in **Covigent** has a corresponding command.
+Every feature has a corresponding command.
 Using a feature is as simple as typing a command in the command box (see Figure 2) and pressing Enter to execute it.

 <p align="center">
     <img src="images/CommandBox.png" width="800" height="100">